Glasgow Warriors survive scare to defeat Perpignan

 Weir converted.
 The smattering of Glasgow fans raised as much noise as they could and then raised it again soon after when more pressure culminated with Sione Tuipulotu grubbering for Jones to touch down.

 A healthy lead now, 14 points being the least they deserved.
-Perpignan gave away eight penalties in the opening 25 minutes, coughed up some lineouts and never gave the slightest impression of a team that could do damage.
+Perpignan gave away eight penalties in the opening 25 minutes, coughed up some line-outs and never gave the slightest impression of a team that could do damage.
 Sitting second from bottom in the Top 14 and having lost their opening game in this competition last week, you expected Glasgow to skate away.

 Then Perpignan scored.
 Of course they did.
 One of the big takeaways that Glasgow learned from studying them was how good they can be off turnover ball.
 Sure enough, they turned over ball and went from their own half to score.